 Run It Back is Phoenix ultimate ability.
 It allows him to leave a mark on the ground, like a kind of backup point.
 If Phoenix is killed within seconds of using Run It Back, his body disappears in flames and he reappears at the mark’s location.

-Run It Back duration is quite short.
-If you don’t get killed, you will get teleported to your mark at the end of it.
-Be careful, an enemy who finds the mark will know you will eventually spawn on it, whatever happens.
-They can then kill you and you won't be able to defend yourself, so pay attention where you put it.
+The duration of Revanche is quite short.
+If you don't get killed, you will be teleported to your mark at the end of it.
+Be careful, an enemy who finds your mark will know that you will eventually reappear on it somehow.
+He can then kill you without you being able to defend yourself.
+Be careful where you put it.

 We don’t recommend using Run It Back if you still have Curveball.
 Curveball should already provide some security during the attack.
 Run It Back will protect you for another attack.

 Also, you can use this ultimate to pick up the Spike without taking any risk.
 Even if you are shot during this period, you will come back with the Spike in hand if you have had time to recover it.

 Revenge can also be a good way to attack a remote area, without physically moving there.
 On Bind, you can use teleporters after equipping your ultimate.
 By doing so, you can take enemies in the back and stop a rush.
 If you die, you will come back out of the fight.
 Be careful though, if your enemies are still numerous, there might be one waiting for you to reappear, as mentioned above.